 - 3 1/2 Tbsp. tapioca flour (use the code STEWARDSHIP for 10% off at that site!) or white rice flour, divded

 - 1 large or 2 small spaghetti squash. sliced in rounds, seeds removed

 - 5 cups green beans, snipped and cut

-- 3 Tbsp. extra virgin or avocado oil
+- 3 Tbsp. extra virgin olive oil (use the code STEWARDSHIP for 10% off at that site!) or avocado oil

 - 1 tsp. garlic powder, divided

 - Place spaghetti squash and beans on large baking sheet and drizzle with oil.

 - Add salt, onion powder, and garlic powder to beans.